Tesla is likely planning four versions of the 4680 battery cells

 Image: Tesla

 The 4680 cylindrical cell with dry-coated electrodes was presented at Battery Day in 2020.
-The first Tesla production vehicles with 4680 cylindrical cells are now also available in the USA, albeit still with anodes and cathodes coated using the conventional wet process – the Cybertruck, for example, is said to have a hybrid variant with a dry-coated anode and wet-coated cathode.
+The first Tesla production vehicles with 4680 cylindrical cells are now also available in the USA, albeit still with cathodes coated using the conventional wet process – the Cybertruck, for example, is said to have a hybrid variant with a dry-coated anode and wet-coated cathode.
 This summer, there were reports that Tesla intends to mass-produce the first 4680 cylindrical cells with dry-coated electrodes before the end of 2024 and use them in customer vehicles.
 The first cells of this type were tested in a prototype Cybertruck.

 The portal The Information now claims to have learnt further details about the fully dry-coated versions of the 4680 cylindrical cells (46mm diameter, 80mm height).
 According to the report, four variants are planned, codenamed NC05, NC20, NC30 and NC50, each designed for different purposes.